Undline/UndChain/M3L_GSS.md

 - **Affiliate Widget**: This is meant for referring other users to products or services.
 - **Ad Widget**: This is meant to be a quick easy way to create Ads for the Ad hub (a Ad hub is where users can generate AdCoin so they have an Ad free experience)
 - **Onboarding Widget**: This widget type assists with onboarding new users to an application or interface.
 This is done by directing users attention to various widgets with pop-ups that explain what each element does.
+- **Avatar Widget**: This is meant to showcase a users digital Avatar on UndChain. *This is something provided inside of Player2*

 #### **High-Level Widgets**